The Many Faces of Oliver Hart

-The Many Faces of Oliver Hart is a studio album by Eyedea, released under the pseudonym Oliver Hart.
+The Many Faces of Oliver Hart or: How Eye One the Write Too Think is the debut solo studio album by Eyedea, released under the pseudonym Oliver Hart.
 It was released on Rhymesayers Entertainment in 2002.
 In 2014, a vinyl edition of the album was released as a Record Store Day exclusive.
 The Village Voice included it on the "10 Must-Have Record Store Day Releases" list.

 In 2011, Complex placed "Bottle Dreams" at number 11 on the "25 Best Rhymesayers Songs" list.
 In 2015, City Pages placed "Forget Me" at number 4 on the "Slug's 10 Best Deep Cuts" list.